How to Become an Electricity ESCO

 - ESCO registers and is accepted by the New York Independent System Operator (NYISO).

-- ESCO submits fully completed EDI Test Application, DSA, ACH or Wire Authorization form, W9, PSC Certification letter and NYISO Acceptance letter to Supplier Relations at firstname.lastname@example.org more than 30 days prior to next EDI test batch.
+- ESCO submits fully completed EDI Test Application, DSA (including proof of cyber insurance), ACH or Wire Authorization form, W9, PSC Certification letter and NYISO Acceptance letter to Supplier Relations at email@example.com more than 30 days prior to next EDI test batch.
 (Refer to ESCO Qualification Checklist)

 - Upon availability, Supplier Relations schedules ESCO for EDI testing.